colfio/colfio/README.md

 ![Game Objects Workflow](./docs/objects.png)

 ### Packages
+- **Engine** - entry point to the library, accepts a configuration object and initializes PIXI game loop
-- **Scene** - serves as a message bus and scene manager, contains global components, game objects, and attributes
+- **Scene** - a scene manager, provides querying of components and game objects, manages global components
-- **Component** - a basic unit of the ECS pattern.
-Components are attached to game objects, can subscribe to the messaging system via `subscribe()` and send messages to other components via `sendMessage`
+- **Component** - functional components of game objects.
+Global components are attached to the `stage` object
-- **GameObject** - game objects are mere containers for components and attributes
+- **GameObject** - an interface that declares extension methods for PIXI containers
+- **GameObjectProxy** - a delegate that contains implementation of methods in ECS.GameObject interface.
+It's used as a proxy by respective containers (because JavaScript doesn't have multi-inheritance facility)
+- **Container, Sprite,...** -  PIXI containers that inherit from respective PIXI objects, implements ECS.GameObject interface and passes the implementation on to GameObjectProxy (in order to avoid duplicated code)

 ![Packages](./docs/packages.png)